20/02/2018 0 Comments

 • Your cat isn’t urinating or defecating normally.
 Be sure when taking care of your cat’s litter box to check to make sure his or her stool and urine are regular.
 If your cat has diarrhea or constipation, it’s a sign of a problem.
 Similarly, although cats’ urine is famously smelly, any significant changes in a cat’s usual urination may mean trouble.

 • He/She has had significant or rapid weight loss or gain.
 Healthy cats should regulate their own weight well.
 If they regularly get exercise with their owners, they know how to regulate their own diet.
 Rapid or significant weight change means that they’re not well enough to do their daily routines.
 If the weight change is rapid enough, don’t hesitate to take your pet to the cat hospital.

 • He/She has a lot less energy or other significant behaviour change.
 Cats like their routines.
 Although cats need more sleep each day than we do, they still need activity to stay healthy and happy.
 If your cat suddenly stops playing or asking for affection from you, something might be wrong.

 • He/She is drinking a lot more water.
 How much water your cat drinks can vary slightly for each cat.
 If your friend starts drinking more water suddenly, however, it may be a sign of kidney trouble.

 • Your cat is vomiting repeatedly.
 An upset stomach every now and then or bringing up the occasional fur ball isn’t something to worry about.
 If your cat is vomiting repeatedly, however, you should take your pet for a visit to the cat hospital.

-At Brimley-Lawrence and Bellamy-Lawrence animal clinics in Toronto, we want to help you give your cat a healthy life.
+At Bellamy-Lawrence Animal Hospital in Toronto, we want to help you give your cat a healthy life.
 If you notice any of these symptoms that your cat may not be feeling well, bring your cat in to see us or contact us to find out the ways we can help.